null

 Vintage Texaco Station - Yarnell - Arizona

-Built in 1933, this Texaco station is located directly across the street from Yarnell's trading post and post office.
-At the time of its construction, there were very few businesses in town, and it was considered the town's heart.
-As with many early gas stations in the west, the station was built with locally sourced materials, in this case, rocks from the surrounding hills.
+In 1933, a Texaco station was built directly across the street from Yarnell's trading post and post office.
+At the time of its construction, there were very few businesses in town, and with the increased traffic and drivers stopping for fuel, the station quickly became the town's heart.

 Texaco Station - Yarnell - Arizona